 I was never particularly a fan of the Hellraiser series.
 I could never remember anything that happened in the films right after seeing them, which is usually a clear sign that a movie didn’t give me any fright delight.
-Of course, you can’t expect much from sequels (especially 8 of them), but I couldn’t even retain the first film.
+Of course, you can’t expect much from sequels (especially when they hit double digits), but I couldn’t even retain the first film.
 However, I decided to revisit the Clive Barker series that began over 2 decades ago.

 The main thing I took away from Hellraiser is that sex is really REALLY bad!
 No wonder I didn’t like this series!
 The essential philosophy right from the start seems to be that those who seek pleasure are never satisfied, eventually turning to more extreme stimulants, and inevitably to pain.
 And what better way to experience the ultimate pain than to go to hell???
 Only there do you learn your lesson and decide you want the hell out of hell!
 To complete the circle, the only way to come back to life as a mortal is to inflict horrible pain on others!
 You would think a gay writer and director would be a little more tolerant of S&M and sluts!

 Clive was totally in the driver’s seat for the first film.
 I’ve always been stuck with the impression that this was dark, violent, and vicious.
 Upon rewatching it (and actually paying attention this time), I found much of it to be campy and…well…kinda goofy.
 I’m sure hardcore fans of the series were ecstatic by 1987 to have anything that wasn’t a cookie cutter slasher, but this film lacks any real level of creepiness—until the very end.